 Operation Maitland (Chester Crown Court 2015)

 Prosecution of two defendants involved in trafficking Polish women to the UK for prostitution.
 The undercover operation led to the discovery of a network of brothels in Crewe, Nantwich, Stoke, London, Bristol and Preston that the defendants ran.
 The UK’s first Slavery and Trafficking Prevention Order under the Modern Slavery Act 2015 was imposed.
-This case was reported in the BBC News, the Lancashire Post, the Warrington Guardian, the Crewe Chronicle, and the Nantwich News.
+This case was reported in the BBC News.

 Operation Alzira (Chester Crown Court 2015/6)